Skip to main content

 Biographical / Historical

-Father Neal Henry Lawrence (January 22 1908 - November 3, 2004) was a naval officer, diplomat, monk, scholar, and poet born in Clarksville, Tennessee.
-He received his B.A. in English from Harvard College in 1929.
-He then became an Executive at the Lever Brothers Company.
-After 15 years with them, he joined the Navy in 1943 and then attended the Military Government School at Columbia University.
-With the Marines, he participated in the siege of Okinawa, bringing him to Japan.
-During the occupation, he became the Director of the Department of Economic Affairs for the General Headquarters.
-Lawrence left Japan in August 1946 to get his master’s in Public Law and Government from Columbia in 1947.
-Soon after, he began working for the State Department and was sent to Tokyo with the Diplomatic Section under the Supreme Commander of the Allied Powers until 1949.
-He then joined the Foreign Service Section of U.S. Information Service until 1951.
-During his work in diplomacy, he became interested in becoming a Benedict and attended St. Johns Abbey in 1954 to study, becoming a Benedictine monk in 1955.
+Father Neal Henry Lawrence (January 22 1908 - November 3, 2004), born in Clarksville, Tennessee, was a naval officer, diplomat, monk, and scholar.
+He received his BA in English from Harvard College in 1929.
+After graduation, he worked for the Lever Brothers Company, remaining with them for 15 years.
+He joined the Navy in 1943 and attended the Military Government School at Columbia University.
+He went to Japan and participated in the siege of Okinawa.
+During the Occupation, he became the Director of the Department of Economic Affairs for General Headquarters.
+Lawrence left Japan in August 1946 to get a Master’s degree in Public Law and Government from Columbia, which he obtained in 1947.
+Soon after, he joined the State Department and was sent to Tokyo with the Diplomatic Section under the Supreme Commander of the Allied Powers (SCAP).
+He then joined the Foreign Service Section of U.S. Information Service, where he remained until 1951.
+During his work in diplomacy, he became interested in becoming a Benedictine monk.
+He attended St. Johns Abbey in 1954 to study, becoming a Benedictine monk in 1955.
 In 1960, he was ordained and returned to Japan for a mission.
-While there, he resided as the Associate Pastor of St. Anselm's Parish from 1966 to 1999 and taught at various educational institutions.
-Father Lawrence is regarded as a pioneer in popularizing Tanka poetry in English.
-He remained in Japan until his passing at the age of 96, but his legacy lives on.
-In 1993, the Japanese government awarded him an Order of the Rising Sun for his contributions.
+He was Associate Pastor of St. Anselm's Parish from 1966 to 1999 and taught at various educational institutions.
+Father Lawrence is regarded as a pioneer in popularizing tanka poetry in English.
+For his work, he was awarded the Order of the Rising Sun by the Japanese government in 1993.
+He remained in Japan until his death at the age of 96.

 Library Details